-Did you know that tourists in Sweden first came to the mountains to take the air?
-They came to the peaks to take a breath.
-They mainly did nothing at all.
-They just enjoyed doing nothing.
-Took a walk.
-Warmed their toes by the fire.
-May be you did already know?
+Did you know that tourists in Sweden first came to the mountains to just be able to breathe fresh air.
+They mainly did nothing at all, just enjoyed doing nothing.
+Took a walk, heated their toes by the fire.
+Maybe you already knew that?
 But we bet you don’t know what Vargy eats on a Saturday?
-Or how the height of Sälen’s highest peak?
+Or how high Sälen's highest peak is?
 Here we have all the answers!

 HOW IT ALL BEGAN

 Stöten’s ski slopes were the brain-child of two entrepreneurs, Bertil Lind who founded Lindvallen and Torsten Widing, the owner of Högfjällshotellet.
 They wanted to find a place with steeper, better slopes to offer a more challenging daytrips for their guests.
 It became clear quite soon that people wanted to stay and ski for several days, so the idea of building a hotel and guest cottages was a natural choice.
 And that is how it went.
 Stöten is part of Sälen but still retains its own soul, characterised by the mountains which must be the most striking in the whole of Dalarna.
 In 1976 the very first guest to the top of the mountain.

 THE ROOF OF SÄLEN